sound-eng/system-eye/README.md

 System-eye measures the Transfer Function of the system under test by means of comparison: it cpmpares reference signal and signal produced by sending the reference through system under test, in frequency domain.

+It was designed to be very simple and lightweight, supplying the core needs if experienced system engineer without overkill of well - known alternatives.

+It only supports one measurement channel at a time, and so far cannot do such advanced stuff as Live average or Delta Delay.
+It doesn't support SPL/calibration whatsoever.

 ### Audio Input connection

 Use external auido interface, input 1 - measurement mic, input 2 - reference signal.